 Here is a guide to using SOLO.

 Ebooks, electronic journals and databases can also be accessed through SOLO.
-Lists of databases and journals, ordered alphabetically or by subject, are also available through the OxLIP+ (databases) or OU-EJournal links on the SOLO homepage.
+Lists of databases and journals, ordered alphabetically or by subject, are also available through the A-Z lists in the useful links section of the SOLO homepage.

-Here is a guide to using these resources,
+Here is a guide to finding and using e-resources.

 There are regular training sessions on SOLO, and specialised subject databases, run as part of the iSkills programme.